broom-lang/broom/README.md

 A programming language with first-class modules and algebraic effects.
 Still very much a work in progress (i.e. not yet usable).

-## Characterization and Planned Features
+## (Planned) Features

-* Functional-first
+* Functional-first, with strict evaluation
-* Strict evaluation (call by value)
+* ML-style module system with higher-order, recursive and first-class modules
-* Strong static typing
+    - Records and modules are the same, à la 1ML
-    - Parametric, higher-rank and impredicative polymorphism
+    - First-class ML-modules also provide higher-ranked and higher kinded types
-    - Type inference (but no let-generalization)
+        * with impredicative instantiation
-    - Modular implicits
+    - Modular implicits support ad-hoc polymorphism and type level programming
-    - Generalized Algebraic DataTypes
+* Algebraic effects and effect handlers
-* ML-style module system
+* Row typed modules, records, polymorphic variants and effects
-    - Also supports recursive and first-class modules
+* Conventional and simplified syntax
-* Algebraic effects
+    - extensible with procedural hygienic macros
-* The modules and effects are based on row types
+* Optimizing whole-program compilation to Javascript or (later) native code

 ## (Abstract) Syntax